rlarcombe/grabbit/README.md

 #### Example: Usage with a Rails 3.2 app

 In a Rails app, I recommend creating a **model** to store page scrapes in a database.
-Then you have a persistent store/cache of remote page scrapes so you don't have to keep pulling the remote data.
+Then you have a persistent store/cache of remote page scrapes, if the same url is entered more that once you can instantly return the correct results.

 Here is an example of a **Scrape** model:
 ```ruby